A discussion of discusses indigenous issues, political ecology, and Facebook’s role in Papua New Guinea.

 Barnard faculty sorting out topics on our minds

-In this special Mother’s Day edition of “Break This Down,” Nara Milanich, professor of history, shines a light on the government’s practice of incarcerating refugee mothers and children and the experiences of the women themselves.
+This special Mother’s Day edition shines a light on the government’s practice of incarcerating refugee mothers and children and the experiences of the women themselves.

-Daniel S. Hamermesh, an economist and a Barnard Distinguished Scholar, discusses the economics of time, gender, and the role economics play in everyday life in this “Break This Down” interview.
+The economics of time, gender, and the role economics play in everyday life.

 Forty years ago, mothers in the paid labor force were fighting for protections and rights.
 They still are.